LCA-ActivityBrowser/activity-browser/activity_browser/docs/wiki/Getting-Started.md

 Then simply run `activity-browser` and the application will open.

-## User interface
-...

 ## Understanding Activity Browser terms
 Activity Browser uses [Brightway](https://docs.brightway.dev/en/latest/) for its data management and calculations.
-Brightway has its own 'accent' of LCA terms, you can compare LCA terms from Brightway, [ISO 14044](https://www.iso.org/standard/38498.html) and others in the [Brightway Glossary](https://docs.brightway.dev/en/latest/content/other/glossary.html).
+Brightway has its own 'accent' of LCA terms, you can compare LCA terms from Brightway, [ISO 14044 (2006)](https://www.iso.org/standard/38498.html) and others in the [Brightway Glossary](https://docs.brightway.dev/en/latest/content/other/glossary.html).

 ## Organization of data in Brightway and Activity Browser